catl4b/worldwideweb/README.md

 Pitch

-World Wide Web is the first certified open source hardware perfume <https://www.oshwa.org>.
+World Wide Web is the first open source hardware perfume certified by the Open Source Hardware Association, https://www.oshwa.org.
 This genderless, wearable fragrance is a low-sillage scent, meaning that you can smell it on your skin without it overwhelming the space or people around you.

 Preparation